This page is maintained as a historical record and is no longer being updated.

 We played lead or key roles in the data processing and analysis of large scale sequencing projects such as 1000 Genomes, Mouse Genomes Project, UK10K, HipSci, and Haplotype Reference Consortium among others.

-Recently, in collaboration with the Durbin and GRIT groups at the Sanger Institute, along with a number of external partners, we have joined the Vertebrate Genomes Project and Genome 10K to begin producing genome assemblies for hundreds to thousands of species, using cutting edge long-read sequencing technologies like PacBio, Oxford Nanopore and 10x alongside Illumina.
+In collaboration with the Durbin and GRIT groups at the Sanger Institute, along with a number of external partners, we joined the Vertebrate Genomes Project and Genome 10K to begin producing genome assemblies for hundreds to thousands of species, using cutting edge long-read sequencing technologies like PacBio, Oxford Nanopore and 10x alongside Illumina.

-We develop tools and software to manage our data management and analysis needs at scale.
+We developed tools and software to manage our data management and analysis needs at scale.